-I’ve got my grubby little mitts on an exclusive offer from Hello-Neighbour (a relatively new and flourishing online letting agent), which enables you to an absolutely Free Tenant-Find service, which includes:
+I’ve got my grubby little mitts on an exclusive offer from Hello-Neighbour (a relatively new and flourishing online letting agent), which gives you access to an absolutely Free Tenant-Find service, which includes:

 - 3 months marketing